Must-Have Travel Accessories for Long Flights

 Ear Plugs & Ear Plug Alternatives

 The “Calmer” ear plugs are great for busy places (while traveling), audio annoyances during flights or transport and any sounds that may trigger you in a stressful way.
 For smaller ears, there’s the Flare Calmer Pro Mini!
-And for all my Flare products, I have the Flare Audio Aluminum Capsule, which is a keychain container for them so they don’t collect dust in my bag.
+For sleeping, I use the SLEEEP line of ear plugs from Flare Audio.

 You can check them out on Amazon or directly on the Flare Audio website.